khannakshat7/khannakshat7/README.md

 ### Talking about Personal Stuffs:

-- 🛠 &nbsp; I’m currently working with Golang, Kubernetes, Cluster APIs, etc.
+- 🛠 &nbsp; I’m currently building large-scale distributed systems using Golang, Kubernetes control-plane components, Cluster API, and cloud-native tooling.
-- 🚀 &nbsp; I’m a multi-cloud engineer working on Docker, Kubernetes and OSS.
+- 🚀 &nbsp; I work across multi-cloud environments (AWS and GCP), focusing on scalability, performance, and reliability in distribted systems.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/khannakshat7).
 - 💬 &nbsp; Ask me about anything [here](mailto:khannakshat7@gmail.com)!
 I am happy to help.
-- 👾 &nbsp; Fun fact: Equal is Not Always Equal in Javascript😀
+- 👾 &nbsp; In Go, maps don’t guarantee iteration order — and relying on it can break your program just like race conditions 😉

 ### My Absolute Favorites: